Running any AI code assistant inside Docker

 And some of the supported models:

 Once you are set up, you can start chatting with your assistant!
-An example creating a "hello world" python app from a single prompt is shown at the top of this post.
+An example creating a "hello world" python app from a single prompt is shown above.

 As we can see, this setup is powerful, quite simple, provides strong control over filesystem access, and works on many systems and vendors independently of a text editor.
 Hope you enjoy it as much as I do, let’s bring that big Docker energy to your vibe coding setup! 🐳